2021–22 Southeastern Conference women's basketball season

 The 2021–22 SEC women's basketball season began in December 2021, following the start of the 2021–22 NCAA Division I women's basketball season in November.
 Conference play concluded in February, followed by the 2022 SEC women's basketball tournament at the Bridgestone Arena in Nashville, Tennessee, in March.
-This is the 40th season since the SEC first sponsored women's sports, including basketball, in the 1982–83 school year.
+This was the 40th season since the SEC first sponsored women's sports, including basketball, in the 1982–83 school year.

 In August 2021, the SEC announced policies regarding game cancellations related to COVID-19.
 In the event a team is unable to begin or complete a regular season conference event, due to the unavailability of participants (from COVID-19, injuries or other reasons), that team will forfeit the contest and will be assigned a loss in the conference standings.
 The opposing team that is ready to play will be credited with a win in the standings.
 Both teams will be deemed to have played and completed the contest for purpose of the standings.
 If both teams are unable to compete, both teams shall be deemed to have forfeited the game, with a loss assigned to both teams and applied to the standings.